Fordingbridge: Overview

 St. Mary's Church, which has some typical Norman characteristics, is located in the south of the town.
 The church has a memorial to James Alexander Seton, last British person killed in a duel in England.
 The town also has a Catholic church in the form of Our Lady of Sorrows and St Philip Benizi.
-The Building dates from 1874 while the altar dating from 1897 was original used at Netley Hospital.
+The Building dates from 1874 while the altar dating from 1897 was originally used at Netley Hospital.